2025–26 Arizona Wildcats men's basketball team

-The 2025–26 Arizona Wildcats men's basketball team represents the University of Arizona during the 2025–26 NCAA Division I men's basketball season.
-The team is led by Tommy Lloyd in his fifth season as head coach.
-The season marks the Wildcats' 52nd season at McKale Center in Tucson, Arizona, and their second season as members of the Big 12 Conference.
+The 2025–26 Arizona Wildcats men's basketball team represented the University of Arizona during the 2025–26 NCAA Division I men's basketball season.
+The team was led by Tommy Lloyd in his fifth season as head coach.
+The season marked the Wildcats' 52nd season at McKale Center in Tucson, Arizona, and their second season as members of the Big 12 Conference.

+Arizona won their first Big 12 regular season title and 30th regular season conference title in school history.
+They are also the first Arizona team to have 29 regular season wins, and have the most wins in a season, with 36.
+The Arizona Wildcats drew an average home attendance of 14,297, the 15th-highest of all college basketball teams.

 Previous season

 The Wildcats finished the 2024–25 season 24–13, 14–6 in Big 12 Conference play, finishing tied for third and received the number 3 seed in the Big 12 tournament.
-They lost to number 1 seed Houston in the finals 64–72.
+They lost to number 1 seed Houston in the finals 72–64.
 The Wildcats were invited to their 35th NCAA tournament appearance, receiving the number 4 seed in the East Regional.
 They lost in the Sweet Sixteen to number 1 seed Duke.

 Offseason

 Coaching staff changes

 Former assistant coach Steve Robinson announced his retirement following a 42-year long coaching career.
 He held jobs previously at Tulsa and Florida State as the head coach, as well as Radford, Cornell, Kansas and North Carolina as an assistant coach.
 On May 5, 2025, Arizona hired former Texas assistant coach Brandon Chappell as the replacement for Robinson.
-Chappell spent the previous three seasons with Texas as an assistant, as well as assistant coaching jobs with UNLV, Lamar (his alma mater) Arkansas-Fort Smith and Northern Arizona as a graduate assistant under current associate head coach Murphy.
+Chappell spent the previous three seasons with Texas as an assistant, as well as assistant coach with UNLV, Lamar (his alma mater) Arkansas-Fort Smith and Northern Arizona as a graduate assistant under current associate head coach Murphy.
 On August 1, 2025 Rem Bakamus took an assistant coaching position with Texas Tech.
-On September 4, 2025 Arizona promoted Evan Manning to assistant coach and hired Austin Torres as Director of Basketball Operations.
+On September 4, 2025 Arizona promoted Evan Manning to assistant coach and hired Austin Torres as director of basketball operations.